Skip to main content

 • Customer groups: A list of specific customers or customers who meet criteria such as geographic location.

 • Source codes: A code on a browser cookie that results from the shopper clicking a link on an affiliate website.
-They automatically navigate to the storefront.
+They send the shopper to the storefront automatically.

 Coupons

-Brandon can create coupons in Salesforce B2C Commerce or import them from an external system.
+You can create coupons in Salesforce B2C Commerce or import them from an external system.
 They can also exist outside of a campaign or a promotion.
-When you configure a coupon as a promotion qualifier, when the promotion expires, the coupon expires, too.
+If you configure a coupon as a promotion qualifier, when the promotion expires, the coupon expires, too.

 You can assign a coupon to one or more promotions and associate an individual promotion with multiple coupons.
 When you associate a coupon with a campaign, all promotions in that campaign automatically inherit the coupon.
 You can also disinherit a coupon within a promotion.